Los Daniels

-Los Daniels is a Mexican rock band formed in May 2007.
+Los Daniels was a Mexican rock band formed in May 2007.
 The band is formed currently by Ismael Salcedo (lead vocals), Alfonso Díaz (bass guitar), Daniel Barrera (rhythm guitar), Miguel Ángel Ortiz (lead guitar) and Rasheed Durán (drums).

 Released their first album "Se renta cuarto para señoritas" (Room for rent - Only Ladies) in July 2007, under the label Iguana Records.
 Since then, Los Daniels have been presented at major festivals with impressive success as the Vive Latino '08 where about 90,000 people gathered, meeting at their anniversary day.
 They have been part of Corona Music.
 In 2009 they released their second album, entitled "Moodanza", an album that reflects maturity and reinforces its audience.
-They are currently promoting the new album Universo Paraíso.
+They promote the album Universo Paraíso, during 2019. and in 2021 they released Serpientes y Escaleras which is their 7th studio album from the band.
+And they are currently working on a live album featuring their hits with the Oaxaca’s Camerata.